 More likely, even if they end up having a relationship and getting married, he may remain a bit passive, and she may find herself always having to take the lead (having to plan vacations, having to make restaurant reservations, trying to push the relationship forward, etc.) Some women may be okay with that role, but many would tire of the dynamic where she is doing all the “heavy lifting” to make the relationship work and the man is just kind of along for the ride.

 My advice, for feminine women who are looking for men to cherish, adore, and treasure them, is to let men seek you out, let them do the “heavy lifting” of asking you out on their own.
-Shortcuts such as being set up on dates by other people tend to short circuit men’s masculine energy and instead bring out the passive, more feminine energy in men (i.e. where he receives and you do most of the work), which may not be a dynamic that a woman is seeking.
+Shortcuts such as being set up on dates by other people tend to short-circuit men’s masculine energy and instead bring out the passive, more feminine energy in men (i.e. where he receives and you do most of the work), which may not be a dynamic that serves you in the long-run.

 Subscribe to our blog below to learn more tips on how to improve your interactions with men.